Gender Equity, Creativity, & Well-Being in Iceland

 All graduate students will earn 3 credits in ESPY 896 Seminar In: Gender Equity & Well-Being in Iceland.

-Students will stay in double rooms at a reasonably priced hotel in central Reykjavik.
+Students will stay in double-occupancy rooms at a hotel in central Reykjavik.

 This program is designed for graduate and upper level undergraduate students of counseling psychology, educational psychology, gifted education, cognitive psychology, anthropology, sociology, WGSS or others who have a strong interest in gender equity.
 Students can expect to gain new perspectives on their discipline as well as an understanding of the classic and new works in the psychology of gender equity and well-being.